Need to know

 See if you qualify for a corporate discount

 You could easily qualify for a discount without knowing it.
 Private health insurance legislation allows health funds to give up to a 12% discount under agreements with companies.
 The company can then offer cheaper policies, for example, to their staff, members or customers.
 Discounts may be available through:

-- Your employer: Many companies have arranged corporate policies for their staff with health funds.
+- Your employer: Many companies have arranged corporate policies or discounts for their staff with health funds.
 Ask your employer whether they offer this.